Guidance on the assessment of iMCD for pathologists

 The concept, functionality and expert guidance found within this tool has also been developed with the support of expert pathologists.

-EUSAPharma and Recordati logo
+Recordati logo